Precision Cleaning Chemistries

 Current chemistry trends call for the use of parts cleaning solvents and vapor degreasers for precision cleaning applications.

-Solvents typically have a much wider process window than aqueous when cleaning non-polar oils, fluxes, waxes and precision medical, printed circuit board (PCB) or aerospace components with complex geometries.
+Parts cleaning solvents typically have a much wider process window than aqueous when cleaning non-polar oils, fluxes, waxes and precision medical, printed circuit board (PCB) or aerospace components with complex geometries.
 Solvents have very low surface tension that will “wet” and dissolve soils and oils in very complex areas such as blind holes or under surface mounted components.
 More importantly, they can be recycled or “re-cleaned” by simple distillation in a vapor degreaser.

 Vapor degreasers wash, rinse and dry your precision parts in minutes.
 They utilize a small footprint, minimum amounts of energy, and leave trace amounts of solvent or waste.